moritzploss/tribology/README.md

 import tribology as tr
 ```

-You can refer to the tribology package in **scientific publications** by
-using its DOI.
-The following DOI will resolve all releases of the
-package and automatically point to the latest release.
-A more detailed
-overview of the DOI release history can be found through
-**<a href="https://doi.org/10.5281/zenodo.1117727" target="_blank">Zenodo</a>**:

-    DOI:  10.5281/zenodo.1117727

 The package
 **<a href="https://moritzploss.github.io/tribology" target="_blank">
 documenation</a>** is provided through GitHub Pages; the Sphinx source files
 can be found in the [`/docs`](./docs) directory.
 Simple examples of how to use
 the package are provided in the [`/examples`](./examples) directory.

-The package is currently developed by Moritz Ploss at KTH Royal Institute of
-Technology, Stockholm, Sweden.
-For questions, comments and contributions, please
-send a message through GitHub.

 The package is provided under an MIT license.
 See the
 [`LICENSE.txt`](LICENSE.txt) file for more information.